weedmo/Rokey_f1_co-op3/README.md

 ---

-## 📌 Overview
+## 📌Overview

-A Digital Twin project that implements Line Tracing and Pick & Place tasks both in Gazebo simulation and on a real robot.
+**A Digital Twin project that implements Line Tracing and Pick & Place tasks both in Gazebo simulation and on a real robot.**

-Built on ROS 2 Humble using TurtleBot3 Waffle Pi with OpenManipulator-X
+- Built on ROS 2 Humble using TurtleBot3 Waffle Pi with OpenManipulator-X

-Lane detection and ArUco marker tracking using OpenCV for task target recognition
+- Lane detection and ArUco marker tracking using OpenCV for task target recognition

-Arm manipulation via MoveIt2 with synchronized motion in both Gazebo and the physical robot
+- Arm manipulation via MoveIt2 with synchronized motion in both Gazebo and the physical robot

-Designed to operate seamlessly across simulation and real-world environments
+- Designed to operate seamlessly across simulation and real-world environments

 ---

 ## 🎥 Demo Video